L4ksh4y/TODO-application/readme.md

 Start the Development Server: Run npm run dev to start the Vite development server.

 View in Browser: Open your web browser and go to http://localhost:3000 to see the running application.

+### Notes
+API Endpoint: The app fetches  todos from http://localhost:3000/todos.
+Ensure that the backend server is running and accessible at this endpoint.

+Styling: The application's styling is managed using App.css.
+This project provides a basic example of a React application that interacts with a backend API to manage a list of todos.
+It demonstrates the use of React hooks for state management and component-based architecture